mikkybang/LetsTalk/readme.md

 # Preface

-Lets Talk is a web chatting platform proposal for the University of Lagos unilag.edu.ng.
+Lets Talk is a web chatting platform proposal for the University of Lagos (unilag.edu.ng).
 Due to the covid-19 pandemic, neccesity of having an online chatting/learning platform between students and lecturers is vivid.

 Lets Talk supports multi-room chats between users, desktop sharing (during class video sessions), file transfer (over websocket and RTC), video and voice calls.